garuda-linux/infrastructure-nix/docs/src/users.md

 # Users

-There are multiple kinds of users which are able to make use of our infrastructure.
+Multiple kinds of users can make use of our infrastructure.
 A current list of users is available [here](./users/current_users.md).

 ## Adding new users